dm4th/personal-website/info/career/work-break.md

 #### Key Technologies
 - Airtable
 #### Description
 As I got deeper into building applications using AI/ML and Blockchain, and simultaneously decided to start building this website, I needed a better way to start tracking what I was spending my time working on.
-By this point I knew that Blockshain was not going to be my future career path, although I did like building the applications much more than watching YouTube videos about ML algorithms.
+By this point I knew that Blockchain was not going to be my future career path, although I did like building the applications much more than watching YouTube videos about ML algorithms.
 To better understand how I was splitting my time between courses and personal projects/passions I began to track my daily creative hours using a separate Airtable base that was linked to each day in my journal.

-In the beginning I simply tracked when I started working on something, what that something was (i.e. the project or course I was spending my time on) and what the nature of that work was
+In the beginning I simply tracked when I started working on something, what that something was (i.e. the project or course I was spending my time on) and what the nature of that work was, whether it be watching a video, coding, writing, etc. This eventually evolved into keeping track of how I spend my time in 3 different areas: learning, teaching, and building.
+I’ll get into the reasoning behind this split in another post.
+The goal is to be pacing towards 2000 combined hours between each of those 3 categories in a 365 day period, 1500 for building and 500 combined for the other 2.
+This is definitely a stretch goal but feels like I should be pushing myself like this at this age.

+The nice part about this new data set I was collecting is that it connects perfectly into my existing journal project.
+I plan to add New connections to my journal in the future well so that I can get a holistic view on how my work affects my overall state of being from a data driven perspective and not just anecdotal evidence.

+### Media Consumption Tracker
+#### Key Technologies
+- Airtable
+#### Description
+The other activity I spent a lot of my time doing was working on things around the apartment and walking our dog Winnie.
+With my commitment to learning I started to get really into podcasts about all sorts of new subjects I was learning about.
+I really waited to make sure I was actually spending my time with informative content rather than just sports or other ephemeral content, so I started to track this time spent much like my creative hours.
+I didn't have a goal for this tracking though, rather I was just curious how the numbers would look compared to my other tracking.

+# AI/ML Bootcamp - Cal Tech

+Throughout my career to this point I had spent most of my time working with rather large datasets, doing analyses that 90% of other people could not do themselves.
+There was always a small subset of problems I would come across though that I feel I needed a bit more training to do well.
+From my understanding I knew I didn't know enough technical algorithms and have the hard skills needed to truly be great at what I was doing before.
+I also knew AI/ML was what I needed to learn to take that next step,  and it didn't hurt that the field was quite popular at The time too.

+I did some research and landed on a bootcamp for quite honestly the worst reasons.i didn't want a long term commitment because I didn't want to be out of the workforce for too long.
+I also didn't think I have the work ethic required to teach myself through YouTube videos and the online courses.
+I did some research online and found a great 6-month bootcamp through Cal Tech that seemed like the perfect fit.
+I should have trusted myself with free courses though.
+The bootcamp was fine, and it kept me honest, but the projects were too restrictive and there was too much stuff in the beginning of the course that I could have skipped over if I was self-pacing.

 (WORK IN PROGRESS)